-- o land access, use and ownership; - water use: - o environmental performance and protection; - land use designations and restrictions; - social consultation and public referendums; - corporate social responsibility; - o judicial rulings and precedents regarding laws, regulations and other norms; - waste management; - management and use of toxic substances and explosives: - rights over and management of natural resources, including minerals and water; - o prospection, exploration, development and construction of mines, production and reclamation; - exports and imports, including duties; - taxation; - mining royalties; - escalated fees or other financial contributions that may become payable in response to the COVID-19 virus or other public emergency; - restrictions on the movement of capital into and out of Ecuador (which could impact the Company's ability to repatriate funds and therefore, pay dividends); - o restrictions on the movement of people into and out of Ecuador, as well as their permanence in-country; - transportation; - hiring practices and labour standards by the companies and contractors, as well as occupational health and safety, including mine safety; - reporting requirements related to work activity, investment, social and environmental impacts, health and safety, and other matters: - o processes for preventing, controlling or halting artisanal or illegal mining activities; - historic and cultural preservation; and, - o requirements and restrictions related to the COVID-19 virus.
+- land access, use and ownership; - water use; - o environmental performance, management and protection; - land use designations and restrictions; - o social consultation and public referendums; - indigenous rights; - corporate social responsibility; - o judicial rulings and precedents regarding petitions, laws, regulations, and other norms; - waste management; - o management and use of toxic substances and explosives; - o rights over and management of natural resources, including minerals and water; - o prospection, exploration, development and construction of mines, production and reclamation; - exports and imports, including duties; - securities and finance regulations; - taxation; - mining royalties; - escalated fees or other financial contributions that may become payable in response to the COVID-19 virus or other public emergency; - restrictions on the movement of capital into and out of Ecuador (which could impact the Company's ability to repatriate funds and therefore, pay dividends); - o restrictions on the movement of people into and out of Ecuador, as well as their permanence in-country; - transportation; - hiring practices and labour standards by the mining companies and contractors, as well as occupational health and safety, including mine safety; - reporting requirements related to work activity, investment, social and environmental impacts, health and safety, and other matters; - o processes for preventing, controlling or halting artisanal or illegal mining activities; - o historic and cultural preservation; and, - o requirements and restrictions related to the COVID-19 virus.

 The costs associated with legal and regulatory compliance with laws and regulations are already substantial and future laws and regulations, changes to existing laws and regulations, or more stringent or modified application and enforcement of current laws and regulations by governmental or judicial authorities, could generate additional expenses, capital expenditures, delays in the development of the Company's properties, and even restrictions on or suspensions of Company operations.
-Moreover, laws and regulations could allow governmental authorities and private parties to bring complaints or lawsuits against the Company based upon alleged damage to property and/or injury to persons resulting from the environmental, health and safety impacts of the Company's past and current operations, or possibly even actions or inaction by third parties, including those from whom the Company acquired its properties or easements, and could lead to the imposition of substantial financial judgments, fines, penalties or other civil or criminal sanctions.
+Moreover, laws and regulations could allow governmental authorities, non-governmental organizations and private parties to bring complaints or lawsuits against the Company based upon alleged damage or risks to property and/or injury to persons resulting from the environmental, health and safety impacts of the Company's past and current operations, or possibly even actions or inaction by third parties, including those from whom the Company acquired its properties or easements, and could lead to the imposition of substantial financial judgments, fines, penalties or other civil or criminal sanctions.